lindseyhardouin/Unsupervised_Learning_with_Crypto/README.md

 # Unsupervised_Learning_with_Crypto

-This application analyses cryptocurrency pricing over multiple time periods using the K-means algorithm and Prinicpal Component Analysis (PCA).
+This application analyses cryptocurrency pricing over multiple time periods using the K-means algorithm and Principal Component Analysis (PCA).

 ---